AdobeDocs/platform-learn.en/help/tutorial-data-architect-and-engineer/ingest-batch-data.md

 ## Ingest data with Workflows

 Let's look at another way of uploading data.
+The workflows feature allows you to ingest CSV data which is not already modeled in XDM.

+### Download and prep the data

-Download [luma-products.csv](assets/luma-products.csv) into your `Luma Tutorial Assets` folder.
+1. Download [luma-products.csv](assets/luma-products.csv) into your `Luma Tutorial Assets` folder.

+1. Open the file in a text editor and replace all instances of `_techmarketingdemos` with your own underscore-tenant value as seen in your own schemas
+1. Save the updated file

+### Create a workflow

-Now let's use a workflow:
+Now let's set up workflow:

 1. Click **[!UICONTROL Workflows]** in the left navigation
 1. Select **[!UICONTROL Map CSV to XDM schema]** and click the **[!UICONTROL Launch]** button